 Sedatives are used to treat panic and anxiety disorders, seizures, and insomnia.
 They increase the production of the neurotransmitter gamma-aminobutyric acid (GABA,) which decreases the rate of nerve transmission in the body.
 Prescription sedatives include clonazepam (Klonopin,) diazepam (Valium,) and alprazolam (Xanax.)

 Signs and symptoms of prescription sedative abuse include:

 Stimulants are prescribed to treat narcolepsy and ADHD.
 They increase the production of dopamine and norepinephrine in the brain, which results in a more energy and a higher level of alertness and attention.
 Prescription stimulants include Adderall, Dexedrine, and Ritalin.

 Signs and symptoms of prescription stimulant abuse include:

 Help is readily available for those who want to put an end to their addiction.
 Inpatient drug treatment centers and outpatient programs provide comprehensive treatment for abuse and addiction, which includes an individualized program that addresses underlying physical and mental issues that contribute to the abuse.

-Drug Treatment Centers Doylestown has the compassionate staff and comprehensive approach necessary to overcome this cruel addiction.
+Drug Treatment Centers Doylestown has the compassionate staff to help you find drug treatment centers.
 Call us today at 215-383-2668 and explore your options.
 Do not make drug addiction more difficult to face than it already is.
 Please, do not hesitate to seek the help you deserve.